fprime-community/fprime-tutorial-arduino-blinker/docs/arduino-cli-install.md

 # Arduino CLI Installation Guide

-This guide will walk through the installation of the `arduino-cli` and `arduino-cli-cmake-wraper` components used to bridge F Prime and the Arduino buuld system.
+This guide will walk through the installation of the `arduino-cli` and `arduino-cli-cmake-wraper` components used to bridge F Prime and the Arduino build system.
 This assumes a virtual environment has been setup for your project.

 > Activate the project virtual environment now.